Vitamin D

 Recent revelations of L-DOPA, dopamine, 5-hydroxytryptophan, tryptamine, serotonin, N-acetylserotonin, melatonin, 2-hydroxymelatonin, AFMK, AMK, and vitamin D3 derivatives in honey expand its health benefits.

-Honey Melatonin Serotonin
+Honey Melatonin Vitamin D

 Vitamin D and Omega 3 fatty acids supplementation appears to reduce the risk of autoimmune diseases.